virtual-labs/exp-basics-input-components-dei/experiment/experiment-name.md

-## Simulation of sending live sensors data on IoT Platform using MQTT Protocols and ESP8266/ESP32.
+## To simulate interfacing of basics input components (pushbutton, potentiometer, slider switch and photoresistor) with Arduino